-Ukrainian children recover from the war in St Gallen
+Ukrainian children get break from war at Swiss summer camp

 Some 35 Ukrainian children and young people spent two weeks in St Gallen recovering from the war in their home country.
 They were brought to Switzerland by the Red Cross together with accompanying persons.
 They returned to Ukraine on Monday.